opentelekomcloud-docs/enterprise-router/umn/source/enterprise_routers/deleting_an_enterprise_router.rst

 Notes and Constraints
 ---------------------

 -  An enterprise router that has attachments cannot be deleted.
-To delete such an enterprise router, delete its attachments first.
-For details, see :ref:`Deleting an Attachment <er_01_0022>`.
+Delete the attachments first.
+For details, see :ref:`Attachment Overview <er_01_0019>`.
 -  An enterprise router that has route tables can be deleted directly.
 -  An enterprise router that is shared with other accounts can be deleted directly.
 -  Deleting an enterprise router will also delete all of its flow logs.